Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Appendix

+Figure \ref{fig:fail_case_study} shows an example of an incorrect solution generated by GPT-4o under RAG\textsubscript{BM25} retrieval setting.
+The target function \code{\_set\_order} is designed to change the order of training data (\code{X}) and target values (\code{y}).
+The canonical solution validates \code{order} is one of \code{[None, "C", "F"]}, raising a ValueError if an invalid value is provided.
+However, for the generated code, it does not validate \code{order}, which might cause unexpected behavior when \code{order} is incorrectly specified.

+In addition, the canonical solution maintains proper sparse matrix handling by explicitly checking \code{X} and \code{y} before conversion, while the generated code can lead to errors if \code{y} is sparse, since \code{np.ascontiguousarray()} and \code{np.asfortranarray()} do not support sparse matrices.

-\newsubsubsection{Failed Example} Figure~\ref{fig:wrong_output} shows an example of an incorrectly generated solution by GPT4-o under BM25 retrieval setting.
+Figure~\ref{fig:wrong_output} shows another example of an incorrectly generated solution by GPT-4o under RAG\textsubscript{BM25} retrieval setting.
 The canonical solution incorporates repository-level context; however, the solution generated by GPT-4o fails to match the functionality of the canonical solution.
+Specifically, the incorrect solution miscomputes the posterior mean by using an incorrect formulation for the covariance of the latent variables.